nikerla/vc-content/pages/glossary/what-is-b2b-ecommerce.md

                 <p>Virto Commerce business to business e commerce solution is built to support complex scenarios.
 The possibilities that this platform offers to meet the full specter of business requirements to succeed in a competitive market.</p>
                 </div>
         </div>
-        <h2>What Is EDI and why is it useful for business to business ecommerce?</h2>
+        <div class="section-title">What Is EDI and why is it useful for business to business ecommerce?</div>
         <div class="col-w">
             <div class="col __col-20">
                 <img alt="What Is EDI" src="assets/images/electronic-data-interchange.png" width="120" />